pingidentity/terraform-docs/docs/best-practices/pingone/index.md

 ### Define All Configuration Dependencies in Terraform (or elsewhere in the Pipeline)

 Example / bootstrapped configuration is deployed automatically by the PingOne service when an environment is created (or new services are provisioned to an existing environment).
-This is the default behaviour of the web admin console, and the API.
+This behaviour is the default of the web admin console, and the API.

 Example / bootstrapped configuration may be useful as a starting point when initially creating use cases with the service (in the development phase), but will create conflicts when migrating the configuration through to test and production environments.

 The definition of the example / bootstrapped configuration for new environment may also change over time, as new features are released and use case configuration best practices are defined.
-Therefore an environment created today may not be the same as an environment created a year from now.
+Therefore, an environment created today may not be the same as an environment created a year from now.

-It is best practice therefore to, after developing flows for use cases, to explicitly define all configuration dependencies in Terraform (or as a prior step in the CICD pipeline).
-Most notably, this includes defining the policies (e.g. sign-on, MFA Device, FIDO2, Protect policies) that applications will use in HCL, rather than using the example / bootstrapped environment examples.
+Therefore, it is best practice to explicitly define all configuration dependencies in Terraform (or as a prior step in the CICD pipeline) after developing flows for use cases.
+Most notably, this practice includes defining the policies (e.g. sign-on, MFA Device, FIDO2, Protect policies) that applications will use in HCL, rather than using the example / bootstrapped environment examples.

 #### Not best practice